Areas of Interest

 B.A. in Political Studies, University of Saskatchewan

-Jim Farney is currently accepting applications from new PhD or MPP students in the areas of: education policy, institutional and governance change, and Canadian political development.
+Jim Farney is currently accepting applications from new PhD or MPP students for September 2023 in the areas of: Canadian education policy, provincial institutional and governance change, and Canadian political development.

 - 2015.
 Linda White (PI), Co-investigators Jim Farney (Regina), Clark Banack (York), Phil Triadifilopolous (Toronto).
 ‘The Politics of School Choice: How Financing and Governance Affect Equality of Access in 21st Century Education Systems’.
 SSHRC Insight Grant. $240,000.
 (Farney share $40,000)